[UPDATED March 2021]

-The area where you get off is not level, so immediately turn your skis diagonally if you don’t want to go reversing down the hill again.
+The area where you get off is not level.
+Immediately turn your skis diagonally if you don’t want to go reversing down the hill again.

 A lovely wide 5 km long slope that even an “advanced beginner” like myself can manage.
 FIS is the International Ski Federation, so I guess this run lives up to its standards.

-To get on it, turn left after exiting the drag lift.
-(If you go right, you’ll enter the Kalte Kuchl ski area below the Glungezer summit.)
+To get on it, turn left after exiting the Tulfein Express (If you go right, you’ll enter the Kalte Kuchl ski area.)

-The first bit of this slope is quite level and narrower before it gets steeper and wider.
-However, it evens out every now and again to give beginner legs a break.
+The first bit of this slope is quite level and narrow before it gets steeper and wider.
+Fortunately, it evens out every now and again to give beginner legs a break.

 Kids love to explore the forest paths branching off to the right of this slope.

-When exiting the t-bar lift to your right, an easy run (no. 3) takes you past the Tulfein Alm (on your left) before it joins up with the runs coming from the Schartenkogel.
+When exiting the Tulfein Express, an easy run (3) takes you past the Tulfein Alm (on your left) before it joins up with the runs coming from the Schartenkogel.

-There are a number of interweaving runs between the bottom and the top of the Schartenkogel lift, with lots of opportunity for off-piste skiing in between.
+There are a number of interweaving runs between the bottom and the top of the Schartenkogel lift, with lots of opportunities for off-piste skiing in between.